telerik/kendo-ui-core/docs/aspnet-mvc/helpers/hybrid/mobilebutton/overview.md

 ---
 title: Overview
+page_title: Overview | Hybrid UI Button HtmlHelper
-page_title: How to use the Kendo UI MobileButton HtmlHelper extension, server-side ASP.NET MVC wrapper for Kendo UI Mobile Button widget
+description: "Get started with the server-side wrapper for the hybrid Kendo UI Button widget for ASP.NET MVC."
-description: Learn how to initialize Kendo UI MobileButton for ASP.NET MVC, handle Kendo UI MobileButton Events, access an existing button with MobileButton HtmlHelper extension documentation.
 previous_url: /aspnet-mvc/helpers/mobilebutton/overview
+slug: overview_hybridbutton_aspnetmvc
+position: 1
 ---

-# MobileButton
+# Hybrid Button HtmlHelper Overview

-The MobileButton HtmlHelper extension is a server-side wrapper for the [Kendo UI Mobile Button](/api/mobile/button) widget.
-It allows you to configure the Kendo UI Mobile Button from server-side code.
+The hybrid Button HtmlHelper extension is a server-side wrapper for the [hybrid Kendo UI Button](http://demos.telerik.com/kendo-ui/m/index#mobile-button/index) widget.
+It allows you to configure the hybrid Kendo UI Button from server-side code.

-## Getting started
+## Getting Started

+### Configuration

-The following tutorial shows how to configure Kendo UI MobileButton for ASP.NET MVC.
+Below are listed the steps for you to follow when configuring the hybrid Kendo UI Button for ASP.NET MVC.

-1. Create a new ASP.NET MVC 4 application (or Telerik UI for ASP.NET MVC application if you have installed the [Telerik UI for ASP.NET MVC Visual Studio Extensions](/aspnet-mvc/introduction#kendo-ui-for-asp.net-mvc-visual-studio-extensions)).
-If you decide not to use the Telerik UI for ASP.NET MVC Visual Studio Extensions, follow the steps from the [introduction](/aspnet-mvc/introduction) help topic in order to add Telerik UI for ASP.NET MVC to the application.
+**Step 1** Create a new ASP.NET MVC 4 application.
+If you have installed the [Telerik UI for ASP.NET MVC Visual Studio Extensions]({% slug overview_aspnetmvc %}#kendo-ui-for-asp.net-mvc-visual-studio-extensions), create a Telerik UI for ASP.NET MVC application.
+If you decide not to use the Telerik UI for ASP.NET MVC Visual Studio Extensions, follow the steps from the [introductory article]({% slug overview_aspnetmvc %}) to add Telerik UI for ASP.NET MVC to the application.

-1. Open "HomeController.cs" and modify the `Index` action method:
+**Step 2** Open `HomeController.cs` and modify the `Index` action method.

+###### Example

         public ActionResult Index()
         {